dartmouth-cs98/Quantum-Tetris/README.md

 <!-- TODO: it may also be beneficial here to explain how to use / install a Python linter; some people may find this userful in addition to the Linter they are already using -->

-In VSCode, use the **flake8** Python linter to determine any linting issues.
+In VSCode, use the **pylint** Python linter to determine any linting issues.
 This will help you with your code like the JavaScript linters that we have been using so far in class.
-It is importanto to check that the indentation is done properly when running this Python code.
+It is important to to check that the indentation is done properly when running Python code.
+VSCode will likely prompt you to install a linter when you open your first .py file.
+If it does not, please open the marketplace tab and install the **pylint** linter.

 ## Database Setup

 Like our blog lab, you will only focus on adding and removing posts.
 For the database component, you need to define the structure for the blog posts.
 Under your app folder, find the file called db.py.

-Our blog will use a SQLite database to store users and posts.
+To mix things up a bit, instead of MongoDB / Mongoose, our blog will use a SQLite database to store users and posts with no object relational mapping (i.e. no Mongoose).
 Python comes with built-in support for SQLite in the sqlite3 module.
 If you are curious about SQLite and want to learn more about it, follow this [link](https://sqlite.org/lang.html).

 First we need to create a connection to the database.
 Any queries and operations are performed using the connection, which is closed after the work is finished.
 In web applications this connection is typically tied to the request.
 It is created at some point when handling a request, and closed before the response is sent.